gkoenig-mercator/test_availability_hda/README.md

 This project provides a modular and extendable Python utility to query and validate dataset availability from the Harmonised Data Access (HDA)

+## Documentation

+The documentation is available at the following address: https://gkoenig-mercator.github.io/test_availability_hda/

 ## Project Structure

 ```bash